miyesven/miyesven.github.io/_portfolio/6_project.markdown

   <img class="coL two" src="{{ site.baseurl }}/img/pt_cb_4_explanations.JPG" alt="" title=""/>
 </div>
 <div>
-   <p class = "caption"> I designed and made a channel bender assembly.
+   <p> I designed and made a channel bender assembly.
 Saved a valuable $300-700 by not buying a commercial unit that we would have to make our own custom dies as well.
 As can be seen on the right, a straight aluminum channel is easily rolled into a circular shape.
 Making the circular ribs has been the crux of manufacturing the circular ribs assembly design.
 After solving this problem, we moved into fabricating the three ribs and three columns and joining them together using conventional bolts. </p>
 </div>

 </div>